isomerpages/scdf-ebsc/_being-a-resilient-responder/Mental Fitness.md

 ![](/images/mental%20fitness%201%20(latest).png)

 ### Positive Reframing
-When you are faced with challenges which may seem quite daunting, such as going on a stressful call, it also helps to look at them in a more positive light so that you do not feel overwhelmed.
+When you are faced with challenges which may seem quite daunting, it also helps to look at them in a more positive light so that you do not feel overwhelmed.

 In psychology, there is the **90-10 rule** which says that the way you react to events is much more influential than the events themselves - only 10% of your life is determined by what happens to you, the other 90% is related to how you react to the 10%.